odedAtias/Counter-Application/README.md

 Application of counter by pressing a button

 == Project Description ==

-There are three buttons, add, download, reset.
-With each click the counter will be updated as required.
+There are three buttons, increase, decrease, reset.
+With each click the counter will be updated as required and will change colors according to the value of the counter.

-The aim of the project is to practice the languages: html, css and javascript Before we start studying react.js and carry out a community contribution project as part of our studies.
+The aim of the project is to practice the following front-end languages:

-== Files ==
+HTML
-index.html
+CSS
-style.css
+JavaScript

-app.js
+Before I learn the course 'React: Front to Back' of 'Brad Traversy' in Udemy.